Mexico at the 2023 Pan American Games: Sailing

+DNF= Did not finish; DNC= Did not compete; STP= Standard Penalty; UFD= Disqualified under U-Flag.
+In IQFoil and Kite, the three highest race scores got deleted.
+In 49er, ILCA6 and Sunfish, the highest race score got deleted.

 Shooting

 Mexico qualified a total of 19 shooters after the 2022 Americas Shooting Championships.
 Mexico also qualified one shooter by winning one event in the 2021 Junior Pan American Games.